tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-app.md

-# Snowflake Resource Optimization Setup - Step 3: Apps in Retool
+# Step 3: Apps in Retool

 ## What's an App in Retool?
 As the name suggests, an App is a single "view" (or "page") that you can build in Retool.
 An App is built from a combination of Components to construct the UI, and Queries that define calls to your Resources.
 Queries can do reads or writes.

 ## Output
 The goal of this section is:
-* To get Snowflake Resource Optimization: Setup & Configuration into your Retool instance. 🚀
+* To get Snowflake Setup & Configuration Optimization into your Retool instance. 🚀

 ## Step 3.1 - Download the app "code"